zf-fr/zfr-cash/README.md

 ZfrCash is a high level Zend Framework 2 module that simplify how you handle payments.
 It internally uses Stripe as the payment gateway, using [ZfrStripe](https://github.com/zf-fr/zfr-stripe).

+Here are a few features of what ZfrCash allows:

+* Provides clean interfaces to represent a Stripe customer and a billable object (object that could receive a subscription).
+* Clean services to create customers, cards, discounts, invoices, plans and subscriptions.
+* Provides entities for some of Stripe resources, and keep them in sync with Stripe through webhooks.
+* Easily extensible: you can attach listener to Stripe webhook event, and perform additional actions based on webhooks.
+* Auto VAT support: if you have a european business, ZfrCash takes care of all the VAT handling mess (for new 2015 regulations).
+* Optional features: ZfrCash can optionally export to PDF all your closed invoices to Amazon S3 for durable storage.

+## Dependencies

+* ZF2: >= 2.2
+* Doctrine ORM: >= 2.5 (we are using some new features that only ship with Doctrine ORM 2.5)
+* ZfrStripe

+While we only use Doctrine Common interfaces, I suspect it won't work with Doctrine ODM as it needs things like entity resolvers.

 ## Installation

 To install ZfrCash, use composer: